borkdude/blog/posts/babashka-cli-help-and-completions.md

 ```

 Now we can invoke this script with `./mygit.clj`.
-The usage line below will display `"mygit`"`, because of the
+The usage line below will display `mygit`, because of the
-`:prog` setting, it's display name, independent of how the script is invoked.
+`:prog` setting, its display name, independent of how the script is invoked.

 So let's invoke it in a couple of different ways: